ibm-wsc/mq-zos/docs/index.md

 # IBM MQ for z/OS Enablement for the IBM Washington Systems Center

 ### At a glance
 This site is a repository for IBM WSC intellectual capital related to IBM MQ for z/OS.
 It includes labs, presentations, and document materials.
+To request specific enablement, demonstrations or labs, make a request to your IBM representative to engage the Washington Systems Center.

 ### Other IBM MQ resources - not specific to z/OS